Key differences

 | Custom modes | Fully customizable | Shared dictionaries |

-| Developer tools | Works with any IDE, Claude Code integration | Cursor, Windsurf extensions |
+| Developer tools | Any IDE, Claude Code integration | Cursor, Windsurf extensions |

 | File transcription | Yes | No |